kreativan/gmap-ride-estimator/README.md

 # gmap-ride-estimator
-Get the distance, and calculate the pride price using google maps api
+Get start-destination data based on the user input using google maps APIs.
+Show the route on the map, and estimate ride price between two points.
+* Address autocomplete
+* Render route on the map
+* Display estimated prices, distance and time.
+* Multiple prices
+* Estimated price = distance * defined price